 - has, within the YMCA movement, served in many capacities including Youth Director, Camp Director, Aquatic Director, Program Director, Child Care Program Director, and After-School Program Director.
 She is a unique “Jill of all Trades.”

-- has taught YMCA swim lessons for more than thirty-five years.
+- has taught YMCA swim lessons for more than forty-five years.

 - was one of the originators of Aquacize when she began teaching water aerobics at the age of 17.